alpheios-project/arethusa/docs/content/plugin_guide.md

 might help us to determine at exactly which point in the code we are having issues.

-In the second test we want to know, the when we specify a chunkId of `'1'`, we really get back the translation of the first sentence.
+In the second test we want to know, that when we specify a chunkId of `'1'`, we really get back the translation of the first sentence.

 Checking this spec, we see that it fails - we get back all translations of the complete document.